edcarp/introduction-to-conda-for-data-scientists/_episodes/04-sharing-environments.md

 > > ~~~
 > > {: .language-bash}
 > >
-> > Or, if you just want to update the environment in-place with the new Dask dependencies, you can use:
+> > Or, if you just want to update the environment in-place with the new kallisto dependencies, you can use:
 > >
 > > ~~~
 > > $ conda env update --prefix ./env --file environment.yml  --prune